-When we talk about abnormal psychology, however, the first thing we need to do is understand exactly what we mean when we say ‘abnormal.’
-Today, we recognize that mental disorders are actually far more common than previously believed.
+In order to talk about abnormal psychology, it is important to understand what ‘abnormal’ means.
+Today, experts recognize that mental disorders are far more common than previously believed.

 What Is Normal and What’s Not?

-The impact that behaviors have on an individual’s ability to function also plays an important role in how we identify abnormal behavior.
-When certain maladaptive actions interfere with a person’s ability to function in day-to-day life or lead to psychological distress, they are often viewed as abnormal and in need of change.
+The impact of behaviors on an individual’s ability to function also plays an important role in identifying abnormal behavior.
+When maladaptive actions interfere with a person’s ability to function in day-to-day life or lead to psychological distress, they are often viewed as abnormal and in need of change.

-Obviously, you can probably think of some potential problems with each method of defining abnormal behavior.
+You can probably think of potential problems with each method of defining abnormal behavior.
 Just because something deviates from a statistical norm does not mean that it is a bad thing.
 For example, extremely high intelligence would be one example of a quality that lies outside of the statistical norm.

 The primary goals of abnormal psychology include learning more about the causes of mental illness and finding ways to help people suffering from psychological disorders.
 Some of the major topics of interest within this branch of psychology include: